Eritrean Gov't Spokesman on Recent Reports of 'Mass Mobilization'

 The TPLF’s war plans are not limited to Ethiopia.
 From the outset, when it attacked the Northern Command in November 2020, military attacks against Eritrea to further its agenda of territorial expansion and regime change were always on the table.
 In these circumstances, Eritrea’s legitimate right to self-defense is undisputed.

-Q: What are Eritra’s goals in this war?
+Q: What are Eritrea’s goals in this war?

 Eritrea has no special interest in the Tigray Region.
 The 2018 Peace agreement is between Eritrea and Ethiopia and it naturally includes Tigray region as well as other regions in Ethiopia.
 But the TPLF – not the people of Tigray – has an entrenched hostile agenda against Eritrea that includes the incorporation of Eritrean territories; regime change, and sometimes the destruction of Eritrea’s national identity to incorporate Eritrea’s highlands and the eastern lowlands into “Greater Tigray”.